james5635/james5635/README.md

 ### 💻 Software Engineer | 🤖 AI/ML Enthusiast

-I'm a **Software Engineer and AI/ML enthusiast** passionate about building software, exploring artificial intelligence, and turning ideas into practical applications.
+I'm a **Software Engineer** passionate about building software, exploring artificial intelligence, and turning ideas into practical applications.

 I enjoy solving problems, learning new technologies, and building projects from scratch.